diogoff/trackml-100/README.md

 In a similar way to `particles.py`, it builds a _detector id_ by concatenating the volume id, layer id and module id for each hit.

+Also, in a similar way to `particles.py`, the _x,y,z_ position of each hit is normalized by the distance to the origin.

 #### What is `qsub_tracks.py`?

 ...